Sanju Samson: Playing style

-Sanju is a naturally aggressive and elegant batsman who is hailed as a natural talent with quality batting techniques and wicket-keeping skills.
-He holds the bat high on the handle and keeps a loose shoulder, and is equipped with fast hands, powerful forearms and excellent hand-eye coordination.
+Sanju is considered to be a naturally aggressive batsman who has quality batting techniques and wicket-keeping skills.
+He holds the bat high on the handle and keeps a loose shoulder, and demonstrates excellent hand-eye coordination.
 He is considered an excellent timer of the ball who mostly sticks to his range between cover and fine-leg.
 He prefers to stay still at the crease and rarely moves down the track to play shots.
 He has the ability to play straight and prefers to hit straight over the bowler's head.
 He can play aerial shots without moving his head.

 "There’s not much feet movement – only when he has to step out.
 Otherwise, he stays still, maintains balance and that’s why he manages to transfer his weight well and get his timing right.”

 — — Akash Chopra analysing Samson's batting.

 His power has been compared to powerful stroke-makers such as Rohit Sharma and AB de Villiers who can middle the ball to play shots with seemingly minimal effort.
 His batting style has been described as "fearless" in Twenty20 cricket.
 However, he has a weakness in rotating strike.

 He is also an athletic fielder who is flexible to field in any position.